matt-42/iod/README.md

 The IOD Library
 ==========================

-The IOD library pushes C++14 meta programming to the next level by using a symbol based paradigm.
+The IOD library enhances C++14 meta programming with a symbol based paradigm.
 It provides a compile-time a way to introspect objects and generate code matching their data structures.

 ## What is a IOD symbol?